When setting up online booking, you have a few options on what gets displayed online and how it is displayed.

 Here’s more information on Adding Staff Shifts.

-Once you’ve added a shift you can use the “Book Online” checkbox to choose whether that shift shows up online or not.
+Once you’ve added a shift you can use the Booking Options to choose whether that shift shows up online or not or requires your patient to Contact you to Book, pending your approval.

 If you want only part of your day to show up online, you can choose to build a shift with multiple “mini-shifts” and then have them behave differently.
 For example, setting shifts up on the way to the left will show availability on the right.

-You can also make your shifts show up online but still request that people call to book.
+You can also make your shifts show up online but still request that people Contact to Book.

-The Call to Book button will show up like this - with availability displaying, but instructing the client to call in.
+The Contact to Book button will show up like this - with availability displaying but instructing the client to call or email your clinic to reserve a time.

 Treatments as Call to Book

-Finally, if you want your shifts to be available but have certain treatments for which you would like to pre-approve clients, you can have just that treatment option as call to book.
+Finally, if you want your shifts to be available but have certain treatments that you’d like to approve before they get booked, you can set just that treatment option to Contact to Book.

 And since we’re on the topic, feel free to check out some other tips on Setting up your Online Booking like a Boss.